Permutation Matrix Modulation

 \textit{Proof :} See Appendix B.

-We can now evaluate the covariance of random vector $\mathbf{x}$ with pdf $f_{\mathbf{x}}$.
-Its covariance will be the same as its autocorrelation matrix since the precoded vector $\mathbf{x}$ has zero mean.
+We can now evaluate the covariance of random vector $\mathbf{x}$ with pdf $f_{\mathbf{x}}$. \revv{The covariance of $\mathbf{x}$} will be the same as its autocorrelation matrix since the precoded vector $\mathbf{x}$ has zero mean.
 The covariance of $f_{\mathbf{x}}$ is the expectation conditioned on the permutation matrix $\mathbf{P}$, and can be written as

 where the conditional expectation is given by $\mathbb{E} \left\{ \mathbf{xx}^{\mathrm{H}} \mid \mathbf{P} = \mathbf{P}_i \right\} = \mathbf{C}_i$, and thus, we have

 From Theorem 2, we know that the precoded signal $\mathbf{x}$ follows the GMM distribution.
 It is straightforward to show that the output vector $\mathbf{y}$ also follows the GMM distribution.
 This is due to the fact that receive vector $\mathbf{y}$ given a particular permutation matrix $\mathbf{P}_i$ has the form as follows